 Canada has entered into a period of reconciliation.
-The federal government's December 2015 Truth and Reconciliation Commission report included 94 calls to action to further reconciliation between Indigenous and non-Indigenous peoples.
+The federal government's December 2015 Truth and Reconciliation Commission report included 94 Calls to Action to further reconciliation between Indigenous and non-Indigenous peoples.

-Part of the Truth and Reconciliation calls to action include respecting and honouring the treaties and nation-to-nation relationships.
-To that end, the board's First Nation, Métis, and Inuit Advisory Committee, together with local communities, drafted this territorial acknowledgement:
+Part of the Truth and Reconciliation Calls to Action include respecting and honouring the treaties and nation-to-nation relationships.
+To that end, the board's First Nation, Métis, and Inuit Advisory Committee, together with local communities, drafted this Territorial Acknowledgement:

-From the Anishinaabe to the Haudenasaunee and the Metis, these treaty lands are steeped in rich indigenous history and modern traditions.
+From the Anishinaabe to the Haudenasaunee and the Métis, these treaty lands are steeped in rich Indigenous history and modern traditions.
 As a community, we have the responsibility to honour and respect the four directions, land, waters, plants, animals and ancestors.
-Today, this area is home to many indigenous peoples from across Turtle Island. .
+Today, this area is home to many Indigenous peoples from across Turtle Island.
 We would like to acknowledge that we are gathered on the ancestral and treaty lands of the Mississaugas of the Credit First Nation of the Aanishinaabek Peoples and we would like to express our gratitude for sharing these lands for our mutual benefit.

 The Wellington Catholic District School Board covers the ancestral and traditional territories of the Mississaugas of the Credit, the Six Nations of the Grand River, and Saugeen Ojibway Nation Territories.

 Elora, Fergus: Treaty 4 "Crown Grant to the Six Nations or Haldimand Tract"Mount Forest & Arthur: Treat 45 ½ "Saugeen Tract Purchase"

 Erin & Rockwood: Treaty 19 "Ajetance Purchase"